-The FFD 2013 Draft Package includes customizable projections, tiered rankings (PPR and standard), a list of sleepers/overvalued players, and mock draft analysis.
+The FFD 2014 Draft Package includes customizable projections, tiered rankings, a list of sleepers/busts, and mock draft analysis.
 The projections come in Excel and can be easily altered to fit your league and scoring system.
-I will update the draft package throughout the preseason, and you’ll receive regular updates bi-weekly on June 7, June 21, July 5, July 19, August 2, August 16, and August 30.
+I will update the draft package throughout the preseason, and you’ll receive regular updates bi-weekly on June 25, July 9, July 23, August 6, August 20, and September 3.
 With each update, you’ll receive new mock draft analysis.

-The draft package contains the actual projections and rankings I use for my own drafts, and I don’t f**k around; they’re extremely deep (50+ QB, 70+ RB, 100+ WR, and 40+ TE) and the product of hours and hours of research.
+The draft package contains the actual projections and rankings I use for my own drafts, and I don’t f**k around; they’re deep and the product of hours and hours of research.

 Here’s a screenshot of the projections:

 Everything in the spreadsheets updates automatically when you change the bulk stats.
 If you don’t like my projections for a receiver, for example, you can change his receptions, yards, and touchdowns, and Excel will do the rest, automatically calculating his efficiency metrics and re-ranking him based on the new numbers.